1 /*

 580 logString("\n");

-582 logString("The first two rows of signature have length: ");
+582 logString("The first row of the signature has length of: ");

 583 logInteger(strlen(signature));